 - 3.3.5.
-Both dolphin encounter rates in NWL in spring 2019 were consistent with the very low levels as recorded in 2015-17, despite a slight rebound in 2018 (Table 5).
-This is a very worrying trend as the dolphin occurrence should have recovered somewhat after the completion of HKBCF reclamation works a few years ago as well as the remaining marine construction activities for the HKBCF being completed recently. - 3.3.6.
+Both dolphin encounter rates in NWL in the summer of 2019 continued to plummet to the lowest level among all summer quarterly periods since 2013 (Table 5).
+This is a very worrying trend as the dolphin occurrence should have recovered somewhat after the completion of HKBCF reclamation works a few years ago as well as the remaining marine construction activities for the HKBCF being completed recently, but apparently that has not been the case. - 3.3.6.
 A two-way ANOVA with repeated measures and unequal sample size was conducted to examine whether there were any significant differences in the average encounter rates between the baseline and post-construction monitoring periods.
 The two variables that were examined included the two periods (baseline and post-construction phases) and two locations (NEL and NWL). - 3.3.7.
-For the comparison between the baseline period and the present quarter, the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.0019 and 0.0113 respectively.
-If the alpha value is set at 0.05, significant differences were detected between the baseline and present quarter in both the average dolphin encounter rates of STG and ANI.
+For the comparison between the baseline period and the present quarter, the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.0011 and 0.0062 respectively.
+Even if the alpha value is set at 0.01, significant differences were detected between the baseline and present quarter in both the average dolphin encounter rates of STG and ANI.